-Hello friends, Today I will tell you a method on how to delete photos from iCloud.
+Hello friends, Today I will tell you two method on how to delete photos from iCloud.
 You can use this method to remove photos from your iPhone.
 Users can delete all kind of photos from iCloud.
-Users can get rid of storage issue on their iPhone.
+Users can get rid of the storage issue on their iPhone.
 I am sharing two methods to delete photos from iCloud.
 Both methods are easy and you don’t need to download an app to delete photos from iCloud.

 Have you ever wondered that how to delete photos from iCloud to clear out some space?
 If you are saying no, but you want to learn it, then this guide is only for you.
 I will be sharing two different methods to teach you how to delete photos from iCloud in the best and the most straightforward manner.
 It is evident that you must delete that photo which you want to remove.
 Otherwise, you will lose all your essential picture from iCloud.
 And after that, you can not revert this back.
 Yes, the tutorial that how to delete photos from iCloud is non-reversible.
 So, make sure that you use these two methods very carefully which are mentioned below.